JohnBlue-git/HowToDBus/README.md

 ## dbus method

-The method Introspect from the interface org.freedesktop.DBus.Introspectable exists as part of the D-Bus specification.
-This method is implemented by any D-Bus service that supports introspection.
+The service name org.freedesktop.DBus, the object path /org/freedesktop/DBus, and the interface org.freedesktop.DBus.Introspectable.

+The Introspect method

 # How to be service